 Need To Talk?
 We’re Here For You

-At the Florida House Experience, we help people like you deal with real-life addiction issues like how to have fun while staying sober every day.
+At FHE Health, we help people like you deal with real-life addiction issues like how to have fun while staying sober every day.
 Our team of compassionate, experienced addiction specialists uses cutting-edge therapies to support you throughout your detox, treatment, and recovery journey.